Sadly this web site has been upgraded by the server, as a result it will need some time to study new system and get it back to where it was.

 Residents are served by regular monthly visits of the Mobile Library.
 The various Mobile stops are detailed on this site and the dates of these visits will be found in the Steamer What's on page.

 The Public Footpath network covers some seven and a half miles of pleasant walking.
 There is also a local network of bridleways known as Stanton Rides; details are available from Suffolk County Council.
 We also now have, thanks to the generosity of local landowners, a few permissive paths which may be walked.
-The full Stanton footpath guide is available from the Post Office and the Tourist Information Centre in Bury St Edmunds.
+The full Stanton footpath guide is available from the Post Office.

 The Stanton Steamer is the village monthly magazine, distributed free to over 1,300 homes in the parish.
 Incorporated in the magazine is the 'What's On' in Stanton page, a diary for regular and other events in the coming months.
 The Stanton Steamer Group produces the magazine.
 The name for the village magazine was chosen because of the activities of the former village agricultural engineers and contractors who used and overhauled steam traction engines amongst many other things.